Pac-12 Conference: Full members

-Future members
+The Pac-12 currently has nine full member institutions.
+The conference was previously split into two divisions, the North Division and the South Division, for football only.
 On September 12, 2024, the conference announced it would be adding four new members, Boise State, Colorado State, Fresno State, and San Diego State, on July 1, 2026.
 However, the conference needed to add at least two more football-playing members to be recognized by the NCAA as an FBS conference.
 On September 23, 2024, Utah State accepted an offer to join the league as its seventh member.
 This gave the Pac-12 the seven members needed to preserve its official "multisport" status, though one more football-sponsoring full member was needed to preserve FBS status.
-On September 30, 2024, the conference announced that Gonzaga, a non-football college, would be joining as a full member.
+On September 30, 2024, the conference announced that Gonzaga, a non-football University, would be joining as a full member.
 In June 2025, it was reported that Texas State would announce its move to the Pac-12 on June 30, 2025, the last day before that school's exit fee from the Sun Belt Conference would have doubled from $5 million to $10 million.
 Texas State's arrival, announced that same day, marked the ninth full-time member for the Pac-12 and also the eighth and final football member required to preserve FBS status.